joshbegley/nyt-latest/README.md

 `It has been a surreal time in Hollywood, but Sunday night’s Academy Awards, which begin at 8 p.m.
 Eastern, could go down in movie industry history for several reasons.`\
 https://nytimes.com/2021/04/25/movies/oscars-2021-academy-awards.html?searchResultPosition=7

-**Baghdad Hospital Fire Kills at Least 82, Many of Them Older Covid Patients**\
+**Baghdad Hospital Fire Kills at Least 82, Many of Them Covid Patients**\
-`A blast caused by an exploding oxygen cylinder swept through a hospital that lacked smoke detectors and spread partly because of flammable false ceilings, an official said.`\
+`A blast caused by an exploding oxygen cylinder swept through a hospital that lacked smoke detectors and spread partly because of flammable false ceilings.`\
 https://nytimes.com/2021/04/25/world/middleeast/iraq-hospital-fire.html?searchResultPosition=8

 **4 Takeaways From Our Investigation Into ICE’s Mishandling of Covid-19**\